derekenos/collectionbuilder-sa_draft/README.md

 ##### ImageMagick 7
 ImageMagick is used by `generate-derivatives` to create small and thumbnail images from `.jpg` and `.pdf` (with Ghostscript) collection object files.

+_Note that if you already have ImageMagick 6 installed and want to use that, see the note about doing so in the `Generate Derivatives` section._

 Download the appropriate executable for your operating system here: https://imagemagick.org/script/download.php

 The scripts expect this to be executable via the command `magick`.